 A YSATM Card transaction(s) of \$100 or more requires substantiation.
 If you do not provide substantiation within 45 days of the transaction, your card will be "shut off" until the substantiation is provided.
-For details, see the YSATM guide available on Citi For You.
+For details, see the YSATM guide.